 If your CFO just left or you don't have one, you need interim.
 If you have a capable team but face something they've never seen—a major acquisition, capital raise, or system failure—you need advisory.
 We can figure out which fits in our first conversation.

 Yes.
-Engagements are retainer-based and designed for companies under $500M — not Big 4 pricing for Big 4 overhead you don't need.
-The goal is to give you senior-level financial leadership at a cost that makes sense for your stage.
+Interim CFO engagements run $8K–$12K per week depending on scope and complexity — structured for the lower middle market, not Big 4 pricing for Big 4 overhead you don't need.
+Advisory and board roles are scoped separately.
+The goal is senior-level financial leadership at a cost that makes sense for your stage.

 Yes — and this is a distinct buyer.
 PE sponsors use this path specifically to add credible financial oversight to portfolio company boards.
 I've served as Audit Committee Chair at four public companies and as CFO at three.
 I know what management presents to the board and what they leave out.
 I know what a nominating committee should be looking for before a liquidity event.
 This is a separate engagement from CFO work, with its own scope and structure.
 If you're filling a board seat, this is the conversation to have.